Hdoc1509/hrc/website/src/content/docs/api/spinner-base.md

 **`.spinner--info`**

-Styles fot the `info` color variant.
+Styles for the `info` color variant.

 ---